GC-Liu/GC-Liu.github.io/_pages/research.md

 ---
 layout: archive
-title: "Talks and presentations"
+title: " "
-permalink: /talks/
+permalink: /research/
 author_profile: true
 ---

-{% if site.talkmap_link == true %}
+{% include base_path %}

 <p style="text-decoration:underline;"><a href="/talkmap.html">See a map of all the places I've given a talk!</a></p>